Code-Institute-Submissions/HolidaysYa/README.md

 ### Elements common to both dashboards

-- **Hamburger button:** This feature is taken from bootstrap and it appears when the screen is smaller than 768px.
+- **Hamburger button:** This feature is taken from Bootstrap and it appears when the screen is smaller than 768px.
 It will only appear in the dashboard page and it will have the following options:
     * **Change Month:** To go back to the main screen and choose another month.
     * **Change Budget / Change Temperatures:** To update the original filter value.
     * **Contact Us:** To ask for more information about a city or anything regarding to the website.